v74c63t/web102_prework/README.md

 The following **optional** features are implemented:

 <!-- * [ ] List anything else that you can get done to improve the app functionality! -->
-* [x] Added a link directly to the our games section
+* [x] Added a nav bar to link to stats and our games section
 * [x] Added styling to buttons so it is easy to tell which filter is active at a time

 ## Video Walkthrough